fly-orange/Protocol-Recognition/README.md

 # Protocol-Recognition

-The Project try to recognize three protocals with a deep neural network based on RNN and attention mechanisms.
+The Project tries to recognize three protocals with a deep neural network based on RNN and attention mechanisms.